 Getting the most out of government grants

-Take Advantage of unused CESG
+Take Advantage of the CESG Carry-Forward

-Provincial Government Grants
+Get your Provincial Grants

 In addition to CESG, two provinces in Canada have additional government grants, Quebec and British Columbia.
 The Quebec Education Savings Incentive (QESI) provides a grant for 10% of your annual contributions on the first $2,500 you contribute to your RESP each year.
 That’s up to $250 per year with a lifetime maximum of $3,600 per child.
 Depending on your income, you can earn an extra 5-10% of the first $500 contributed each year.

 If you live in British Columbia, your child could be eligible to receive the $1,200 British Columbia Training and Education Savings Grant (BCTESG).
 No contributions are required, but it is available only to children between the ages of 6 and 9, so be sure to apply before your child’s ninth birthday.

 to ensure you are taking advantage of all grants offered

 No SIN, No Grants